 If you find yourself experiencing indigestion more now than in your younger years, you’re not alone.
 There are some age-related changes that make older adults more prone to heartburn (acid reflux), Bennett says.
 The muscle at the bottom of the esophagus that prevents acid from coming back up can get weaker with age, she explains.
 “And it can just make you more prone to having the acid end up in your esophagus instead of staying where it’s supposed to, in your stomach,” she says.

-It's good to know your heartburn triggers — be it tomato sauce or spicy wings — so you can avoid a flareup or plan accordingly.
-And keep an eye on how often it's occurring.
-“The magic number is if they're having it more than two days per week, they really should follow up with a physician,” Ferreri says.
+It's good to know your heartburn triggers — such as tomato sauce or spicy wings — so you can avoid a flare-up or plan accordingly.
+And keep an eye on how often it’s occurring.
+“The magic number is if they’re having it more than two days per week, they really should follow up with a physician,” Ferreri says.

-For the occasional heartburn, however, a chewable calcium carbonate (Tums, Rolaids) is “perfectly safe and can give you some quick relief,” Bennett says.
+For occasional heartburn, however, chewable calcium carbonate tablets (Tums, Rolaids) are “perfectly safe and can give you some quick relief,” Bennett says.
 There are also some over-the-counter pills that can ease discomfort, including famotidine (Pepcid).
-“But it's not something you would want to take regularly without talking to your doctor, because again, there might be something else going on,” she adds.
+“But it’s not something you would want to take regularly without talking to your doctor, because again, there might be something else going on,” she adds.

 3. Allergy alleviators

 If you can't escape a change in seasons without red, itchy eyes and a runny nose, allergy relievers should be a medicine-cabinet staple.
 But “this is a category where there has to be a lot of caution,” Bennett says.